MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-python.md

     to perform, and `jobName="Generate three random bits"` (optional) is a custom job name to identify the job in the Azure Quantum workspace.

-1. Execute your Python script by running `python test.py`, where `test.py` is the name of your Python file.
-If successful, you should see your job results printed to the terminal.
+1. Run your Python script by running the command `python test.py`, where `test.py` is the name of your Python file.
+If successful, you should see your job results displayed to the terminal.
 For example:

    ```output
    {'[0,0,0]': 0.125, '[1,0,0]': 0.125, '[0,1,0]': 0.125, '[1,1,0]': 0.125, '[0,0,1]': 0.125, '[1,0,1]': 0.125, '[0,1,1]': 0.125, '[1,1,1]': 0.125}
    ```

-1. To view the details of all jobs in your Azure Quantum workspace, run `qsharp.azure.jobs()`:
+1. To view the details of all jobs in your Azure Quantum workspace, run the command `qsharp.azure.jobs()`:

    ```dotnetcli
    >>> qsharp.azure.jobs()